PRCAI and Reputation Today announce the Young Pride Challenge

 Aims at encouraging campaign planning and nurturing leaders of tomorrow

-The Public Relations Consultants Association of India (PRCAI) and the International Communications Consultancy Organisation (ICCO) in partnership with Reputation Today, India’s only print magazine for communications professionals, are pleased to announce the Young Pride Challenge, which will see two young PR professionals flown to the ICCO Global Summit in Lisbon, Portugal.
+The Public Relations Consultants Association of India (PRCAI) and the International Communications Consultancy Organisation (ICCO) in partnership with Reputation Today, India’s only print magazine for communications professionals, are pleased to announce the Young Pride Challenge.